RiadShourov/RMS-dwm/README.md

 This is suckless, mmmbud, the source code is the documentation!
 Check out [config.h](config.h).

-Okay, okay, actually I keep a readme in `larbs.mom` for my whole system, including the binds here.
+Luke's `larbs.mom` for the whole system, including the binds is attached here.
 Press `super+F1` to view it in dwm (zathura is required for that binding).
-I haven't kept `man dwm`/`dwm.1` updated though.
-PRs welcome on that, lol.
+`man dwm`/`dwm.1` is not updated.

 ## Patches and features

-- Clickable statusbar with my build of [dwmblocks](https://github.com/lukesmithxyz/dwmblocks).
+- Clickable statusbar with my build of [dwmblocks](https://github.com/RiadShourov/RMS-dwmblocks).
 - Reads xresources colors/variables (i.e. works with `pywal`, etc.).
 - scratchpad: Accessible with mod+shift+enter.
 - New layouts: bstack, fibonacci, deck, centered master and more.
 All bound to keys `super+(shift+)t/y/u/i`.